aslushnikov/ftree/README.md

-# ftree
+# SunTree

-Family tree renderer
+Custom designed Family Tree in the form of the Sun!